 With a day to spare after our two-night run around the Slate Islands, Gael suggested we head down to Gigha off the Mull of Kintyre.
 I’ve always wanted to visit this Scottish appendage and for Gael, Gigha had a special resonance as the starting point of the Scottish Sea Kayak Trail which he completed two years ago.
 Quite an achievement alone in an IK.

 First of all though, I was ravenous for food on a plate not mush in a bag.
-We pulled into a cafe in the pretty port of Tarbert for some 198os decor and food to match (right), then marched over to the Co-Op to see what was going cheap.
-Whatever I’d been eating on the Slates, it hadn’t been enough.
+We pulled into a cafe in the pretty port of Tarbert for some 1980s decor and food to match (right), then marched over to the Co-Op to see what was going cheap.
+Whatever I’d been eating on the Slates, it hadn’t been enough

-Finally there were no more headlands on the left and we turned downwind, portaged the sandy isthmus at Eilean Garbh and moved on to the next sandy beach for a long lunch break and what had become my customary doze.
+Finally we turned downwind, portaged the sandy isthmus at Eilean Garbh and moved on to the next sandy beach for a long lunch break and what had become my customary doze.
 Out on the northwest horizon pale blue humps marked the Paps of Jura.
 I read this short book partly about Jura recently (no so satisfying); among the Inner Hebrides Jura seems to have a certain allure.

 Whether it was a pumped up seat, a good rest or the benefits of three days’ sea kayaking, I got belatedly reacquainted with my paddling mojo.
 I sat up straight, drew like a pro and soared across the waves like a surf ski, while Gael dabbled along the shore.
 The ocean side of this narrow island was a bit wilder, but for me lacked the features and interest of the far northwestern coast.
 Or maybe is was pre-doomed by the stigma of being too far south to be exotic.